tonyjacobscloudpro/Jalpc/_posts/2024-11-24-aws-glue-intro.md

 tags: [AWS Glue, Data Integration, ETL, Cloud Computing]
 ---

-# Unlocking the Power of AWS Glue for Data Integration

 In today’s rapidly evolving data landscape, organizations need efficient solutions to integrate and transform data for analytics. **AWS Glue** answers this need as a fully managed, serverless ETL (Extract, Transform, Load) service, streamlining data preparation for modern businesses.

 This guide delves into AWS Glue’s capabilities, benefits, and role in modern data strategies.